F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 McLaren's hopes ran high when David finally was able to come out ahead of Barrichello after the first round of pits.
 He then had to catch up with Schumacher before the second round of pits.
 However, Michael responded well to keep the gap between him and David intact.
 After that, it was a keep pushing game for the McLarens.

 The second round of pits ended McLarens’ hopes, as Barrichello once again came ahead of David.
-Any ideas of attacking Schumacher over the last few laps had a premature ending, as David would have first to pass Barrichello.
+Any ideas of attacking Schumacher over the last few laps had a premature ending, as David would have to pass Barrichello first.

 All the drama notwithstanding, Schumacher raced towards his 51st Grand Prix win, and with that, he took the coveted 2001 Driver’s Title!